 - 2 Tbsp Homemade Date Syrup (or 1 to 2 dates, pitted and soaked in hot water to soften)

-- 1 pear cored and chopped
+- 1 pear, cored and chopped

-- 3 cups chopped kale
+- 3 cups kale, chopped

-- ½ cup sliced cucumber (or chopped celery)
+- ½ cup cucumber, chopped

 - 1 cup unsweetened coconut water

-- Ice
+- 1 cup Ice

 Instructions

-- Pour this pear and kale smoothie into two large glasses.
+- Pour this pear and kale smoothie into two glasses.
 If using, top with an optional pinch of unsweetened shredded coconut.
 Enjoy!

 Notes